opencord/docs/navigate.md

   package are still specified in the TOSCA workflow.

-* Every service (whether implemented in Docker, OpenStack, or ONOS) has counter-part *synchronizer* container running as part of the CORD control plane (e.g., `volt-synchronizer` for the vOLT service).
+* Every service (whether implemented in Docker, OpenStack, or ONOS) has a counter-part *synchronizer* container running as part of the CORD control plane (e.g., `volt-synchronizer` for the vOLT service).
 Typically, the helm-chart for a service launches this synchronizer container, whereas the TOSCA worflow creates, provisions, and initializes the backend container,